 Mommy, what is ADHD?

 Well, I feel strongly that children should be told.
-Keeping the ADHD diagnosis a secret accomplishes nothing.
+Keeping the diagnosis a secret accomplishes nothing.
 In fact, it does a disservice to all involved by implying that there is something bad or shameful about ADHD.

 Any child old enough to go through psychological testing is old enough to be told the test results (though younger children need less detail than older kids).
 Often, the best approach is for both the child's parents and his doctor to tell the child he has ADHD and to answer the question, What is ADHD?.
 In any case, the news should be framed positively.